OPM/opm-tests/wpwe/WPWE.md

 WPWE7 = 1.
 If the control is silent, the run says nothing about the probes.

-The stopped well gate is answerable only if deck driven connection changes count at all: if the reference reports nothing for them, B-2H and B-3H are both silent for that reason and the gate stays untested.
+The stopped well gate is answerable only if deck driven connection changes count at all: if another simulator reports nothing for them, B-2H and B-3H are both silent for that reason and the gate stays untested.
 Flow's own gate is covered by `WPWE-WTEST.DATA`, where the reopen is automatic.

 The first two rows are the sharpest: Flow suppresses deck driven status and connection changes but reports deck driven type conversions, and nothing in the manual justifies the asymmetry.
 It is defensible only because a well type conversion always comes from the deck or from ACTIONX, so gating it the same way would leave WPWE5 and WPWE6 permanently zero.
-If the reference disagrees, that choice is what has to change.
+If another simulator disagrees, that choice is what has to change.

 `WPWE-CON-MIXED-CAUSE` decides how strictly to read "all connections are closed by CON workovers".
 C-1H has three connections shut from the deck and two closed